 It's also a perfect location for anyone who loves seeing birds since it is on the Central Coast Birding Trail.
 You'll be able to get some great photos depending on which time of the year you visit here.

 You will find plenty of fun things to do in Carmel each month of the year.
 Their annual festivals and events are a big draw each year.
-Click the links below for more details and to find great options all around the Monterey Bay Area.
+Click the links below for more details and great options around the Monterey Bay Area.

-The Pacific Rep Theatre Company offers several shows a year at the three theaters at Golden Bough Playhouse.
+The Pacific Rep Theatre Company offers several shows yearly at the three Golden Bough Playhouse theaters.

 The Circle Theatre is the second and smaller theatre.
 It is named the Circle because it a theater-in-the-round style.
 This allows the performers to be in the center of the stage setting, with attendees all around them.

-For those wanting a truly enchanted evening out in the stars, you will want to see if The Outdoor Forest Theater, with over 500 seats, has a show during your vacation here.
+Those wanting a truly enchanted evening out in the stars will want to see if The Outdoor Forest Theater, with over 500 seats, has a show during your vacation here.
 It is usually open in August and September, so show times are limited.

-Some of the shows at performed by the Pacific Rep Theatre have included Beauty and The Beast, Chicago the Musical, Waiting for Godot, Shakespeare in Love and many more.
+Some of the shows performed by the Pacific Rep Theatre have included Beauty and The Beast, Chicago the Musical, Waiting for Godot, Shakespeare in Love, and many more.
 You will be sure to find something that you will love and remember.

-You can see lots of wildlife here ranging from ones like the red-legged frog to mountain lions, to deer, to the glorious golden eagle, and if you are very lucky, the massive California condor.
+You can see lots of wildlife here, ranging from the red-legged frog to mountain lions, deer, the glorious golden eagle, and, if you are very lucky, the massive California condor.